 But even after experiencing past disappointments, I would not change my approach towards thinking big.
-I’m prepared to face the challenges that come with having high expectations for my life.
+I’m prepared to face the challenges that come with having high expectations for my life (and make the effort).

 1. Do I have a clear target?
 This helps you easily identify the action steps you need to take to reach your target, and also makes it easier to measure and review your progress.

 2. Does this opportunity align with my personal values, ethics and long term vision?
-You have to ensure that whatever you are considering aligns with what’s most important to you.
+You have to ensure that whatever you’re considering aligns with what’s most important to you.

 3. Do I know what needs to happen to attain the outcome I desire?
 You don’t have it all figured out yet but it definitely helps to have a strategy and the initial steps you need to take.
 The road will get clearer as you move along.

 4. Do I currently have all the resources to make it happen?
 You need to figure out if you have enough time, money and energy in your present situation to realize this goal and see tangible results.

 4. Am I prepared for this pursuit on a mental, emotional and spiritual level?
 Remember that the bigger the dream, the more your faith and inner strength will be tested.
-You will have to do some soul-searching to see if you will be able to handle failure, obstacles and uncertainty in a healthy way.
-If you can’t handle it on your own, you’ll need to either take time out to work on building your inner reserves and/or find people who can support you and give you encouragement along the way.
+You’ll have to do some soul-searching to see if you can handle failures, obstacles and uncertainty.
+If you can’t handle it on your own, you’ll need to either take time out to work on building your inner reserves and find people who can support you and give you encouragement along the way.

 All my best on your journey,